Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Cyril was an original member of the Mainliners Showband and

-of break in between.
-Sadly, the band had just finished its 2009
+of breaks in between.
+The band had just finished its 2009 tour on

 McIntyre,